Cost and Funding

 - Study In Russia

-- All enrollment/application fees and deposits are non-refundable.
+- All application fees, program deposits, and first payments are non-refundable.

-- If a participant cancels/withdraws from a program for any reason between payment of the deposit and forty-five days prior to the program start date, the participant will be refunded all fees paid minus the deposit and any non-recoverable costs.
+- If a participant cancels/withdraws from a program for any reason between payment of the deposit and 45 days prior to the program start date, the participant will be refunded all fees paid minus any administrative fee, application deposit, first payment, and any non-recoverable financial obligations made by GEO on the participant's behalf, up to the full program cost.

-- If a participant cancels or withdraws, voluntarily or involuntarily (including dismissal from the program), less than 45 days prior to the program start date or after the start of the program, no refund will be issued.
+- If a participant cancels/withdraws, voluntarily or involuntarily (including dismissal from the program), less than 45 days prior to the program start date or after the start of the program, no refund will be issued.